 - The person must decide to carry out the desire to help.
 Even if someone knows what type of help to provide, they might decide not to intervene because they feel unqualified or are too afraid of the costs.

 What is Codependency?

 When others keep taking, instead of giving back co-dependents get seriously annoyed as they usually have a subconscious belief that there will be compensation for their behavior.
-The co-dependents anger may remain below the surface and will not be expressed, as angels have the reputation of being pleasant all the time.
+The co-dependents anger may remain below the surface and which will not be expressed as angels have the reputation of being pleasant all the time.
 However, the co-dependents rage seeps through in in passive aggressive or self-destructive behaviors.
-A few quotes related to co-dependency are: “Doing for others what they can do for themselves.”
-They have an underlying desire to control through kindness.
-“If I help you, then you better be kind to me,” is often the unwitting understanding that co-dependents expect.
+At times, people who are codependent take on the role of martyr.
+This is the result of placing the needs of others before their own and in doing so ignore taking care of their own needs.

 Children who help or volunteer are less prone to developing risk taking behaviors.
 One research study, conducted by the Search Institute, examines the lives of 47,000 children in 5th through 12th grades across the United States (Benson & Roehlkepartain, 1993).
 The study indicates that children who volunteer just one hour or more a week were less likely to have at-risk behaviors, and tend to have a more optimistic outlook on life.
 Even children who are coerced to help or volunteer are more likely to grow up to be adults who demonstrate empathy and compassion.
 Communities with many volunteers are more stable and peaceful places to live, which in turn encourages others to volunteer.
 Whatever the reason, helping especially in terms of volunteering services improves the health, happiness, and in some cases longevity.